kanikadhiman17/Web-Crawler-and-Search/README.md

 > Note: This repository already contains the crawled files.
 This step can be skipped unless more or less number of web pages are to be included with a different seed url and depth.

 2. Create Indexes for Specific Tasks: `IndexMain.java`- It contains multiple index creation methods which that are tailored to the one-by-one execution needed to finish the tasks asked in the homework.
 Note, there are separate executor methods made for each part.
-> Note: This repository already contains the indexed files in the `index` folder for the crawled files from the step 1.
+> Note: This repository already contains the indexed files in the `indexes` folder for the crawled files from the step 1.

 3. Search the keywords: `SearchMain.java`- It include functionalities like keyword search, total number of keywords stored so far, and print top N keywords, which can be executed one by one to accomplish the tasks being asked.